robertsirc/rust-wasm-labs/section-02/README.md

 ## Conclusion

-Installing Helm on your development machine and Kubewarden on a cluster.
+Installing `Helm` and `kwctl` on your development machine and Kubewarden on a cluster.